 Here’s an example of a white label configuration in wp-config.php.

-To disable white labeling, just remove the constants from wp-config.php.
+To disable white labeling, just remove any constants from wp-config.php.
 White labeling is just one example of Kinsta’s extensive feature set for WordPress agencies and single users alike.
 If you’re interested in other site management features on Kinsta, check out our site labeling and site renaming tools!